keptn/keptn.github.io/content/docs/0.16.x/integrations/custom_integration/index.md

 **Send the event:**

-To send the event to Keptn, two ways are possible:
+The event can be sent to Keptn, in either of the following ways:

 1. Post it on the `v1/event` endpoint of Keptn
 1. If the distributor is running as sidecar, post the event on `127.0.0.1:8081`